rg-engineering/ioBroker.heatingcontrol/README.md

 -->
 ### **WORK IN PROGRESS**
 * (René) see issue #611: test with nodejs@22
+* (René) see issue #617: bug fix: TemperaturOverrideRemainingTime is not correct after Override interruption

 ### 2.12.10 (2024-08-18)
 * (René) update dependencies